 Most weavers use only hemstitch to finish their weavings.
 On its own – if done correctly – it should keep your weft in place without the addition of anything else.

-Paranoia usually makes me use it as a step in the finishing process.
+Paranoia, though, usually makes me use it as a step in the finishing process.
 I like to make sure things are really secure.
 I also like the look of a knotted fringe on my scarves and other functional work, so I use them together.
-One great thing about hemstitch is that you can easily combine it with other finishing techniques like knots and macrame if that’s your thing.
+That does not mean that you have to, just sharing my own thoughts.
+One great thing about hemstitch is that you can easily combine it with other finishing techniques like knots and macrame if that is your thing.

 When should you use hemstitch?